File For Divorce In South Dakota

 How Is Community Property Divided In South Dakota?

-South Dakota is not a community property state.
-Instead, it is an equitable distribution state.
-This means that property acquired during the marriage may not necessarily be split 50/50.
-Instead, the court will consider various factors, such as each spouse's income and contributions to the marriage, to determine a fair and equitable distribution of property.
+The court will consider various factors, such as each spouse’s income and contributions to the marriage, to determine a fair and equitable distribution of property.
 It is important to note that separate property, such as property acquired before the marriage or through inheritance or gifts, is generally not subject to division in a divorce.

 How Much Does Divorce Cost In South Dakota?

 The cost of divorce in South Dakota varies depending on several factors such as whether the divorce is contested or uncontested, the complexity of the issues involved, and the legal representation sought.
 Attorney fees may range from $150 to $500 per hour, with the average cost of a divorce ranging from $10,000 to $20,000.
-Additional fees may include court fees, mediator fees, and expert witness fees.
-It is recommended to consult with a divorce attorney in South Dakota to understand the specific costs involved in your case.

 How Long Will It Take To Get Divorced In South Dakota?